 From 3D rocks to Mars

-I knew from the beginning, that I will take my model to Mars, just like I’ve done with the SKY robot.
+I knew from the beginning, that I will take my model to Mars, just like I’d done with the SKY robot.
 I needed a detailed model, and the .blend file was just what I was looking for.
 I dabbled in Blender about 10 years ago, but my experimentations never went past renders of rocks.
 The model is detailed enough for the purpose, except some parts are completely not printable (wheels) and the 3D file isn’t divided into printable chunks.

-I decided to go all in, and used the biggest part of the rover to size the print.
+I decided to go all-in and used the biggest part of the rover to size the print.
 I knew I would be printing in chunks so it made sense to start with the biggest part, try to fit it on the print bed and then size everything else accordingly.
 According to Chitubox, that’s 4950% of the import file.

 I had 2 failed overnight prints which set the project back a week.
 This was a major blow as I wanted the project to be more relevant.
 The biggest mistake I made was not realising I could do something like this until I watched the actual stream of the landing.
 Discouraged by the delay and failed prints, I had to examine what caused the failure.